DevExpress-Examples/maui-collection-view/Readme.md

 ### Pull-to-Refresh

 The *CollectionViewPullToRefresh* project demonstrates a list that is updated with a pull-down gesture.
+See the following topic for more information: [Pull-to-Refresh](https://docs.devexpress.devx/MAUI/403332/collection-view/pull-to-refresh).

 ![DevExpress Mobile UI for .NET MAUI](./Images/pull-to-refresh.png)